 Firstborn items on the PBOI tap feelings of being powerful, important, leading, and achieving (“It was important for me to do things right”).
 The middle-child items focus on competition, having fewer resources, and feeling unimportant (“It seemed like I was less important than other members of my family”).
 For the youngest child items, individuals rate themselves on being the boss of the family and getting others to do things for them (“I was pampered by my family members”).
 Finally, the only child scale tapped those feelings of pressure (“I felt like I lived in a fishbowl”).

-Now we’ve got the scales sorted out.
-Let’s see whether PBO trumps ABO, as Stewart’s model would predict.
-Taking three examples—rational vs. irrational relationship beliefs, perfectionism, and personality—in each case, the extent of the relationships with PBO were not overwhelmingly large, but they were measurable.
+Now that we’ve got the scales sorted out, let’s see whether PBO trumps ABO, as Stewart’s model would predict.
+Taking three examples—rational vs. irrational relationship beliefs, perfectionism, and personality—in each case, the relationships with PBO were not overwhelmingly large, but they were measurable.
 Your perceived niche in your family plays a larger role in influencing the adult you’ve become than the actual timing of your birth.

-The findings Carette and team report lend statistically significant, but differences of about 2/10 of a point on a 5-point rating scale.
+Carette and team report statistically significant differences of about .2 of a point on a 5-point rating scale.
 They concluded that the findings “show that birth order lies at the heart of people’s goal preferences” (p.
 502).
 Pretty strong stuff.
-But with the psychological birth order idea in mind, it’s hard not to wonder how much perceived family role influenced these motivational ratings.
+But with the psychological birth order idea in mind, it’s hard not to wonder how much one's perceived family role influenced these motivational ratings.
 If you’re convinced that your birth order leads you to be a leader, you’ll behave like a leader.

 Let’s return, then, to some of the other implications of your self-assigned birth order, but let’s flip it and see the role of parental perceptions of their children’s birth order.
 Eckstein and Kaufman point out that perceptions and beliefs about birth order may have their effects, in large part, because parents impose their own stereotypes onto their children.
 By assigning these stereotyped birth-order roles, which may interact with gender roles, parents create self-fulfilling prophecies among their brood.
-You come to feel like the leader, if you’re a first-born, because you were handed this role early in your life.
+If you’re a first-born, you come to feel like the leader because you were handed this role early in your life.